 - Check that boiler operation is consistent with the steps in Section 2.5 Sequence of Operation. - Check that water temperature targets and setpoint is satisfactory and have not been adversely amended. - Check the operating history using the screen: use Installer Setup // Logs, to scan for hours of service, cycles per hour, and any logged errors.
-One method is to use the graphical presentation of the duty cycle by load go to Logs, move the cursor to a load and push "Enter" to access.
-This gives a profile of the boiler's duty cycle by throttle level (see below).
+One method is to use the graphical presentation of the duty cycle by load - go to Logs, move the cursor to a load and push "Enter" to access.
+This gives a profile of the boiler's duty cycle by throttle level - see below. - The first screen (below) shows that this boiler (a 15-150) has operated for 54% of total Load 1 on-time at the bottom 10% of the throttle range (e.g. between 15,000 to 27,500 Btu/hr.).